newrelic/entity-definitions/docs/relationships/candidate_relationships.md

 ## onMiss

-If the system fails to match with any entity, an uninstrumented entity will be created.
+If the system fails to match with any entity, an uninstrumented entity could be created.

 The uninstrumented entity indicates that additional instrumentation can be configured to gain more visibility.